All you need from a seaside getaway: excellent food, comfy rooms, a warm welcome, and a stunning setting by one of Cornwall’s prettiest harbours”

 The 14 rooms blend tongue-and-groove panelling, checked fabrics and the odd antique with jolly shades of mustard yellow, brick red and sky blue.
 They’re not exactly stylish, but they are extremely comfortable and packed with homely touches: bathrobes, blankets, Roberts radios, White Company toiletries, tea- and coffee-making kit, homemade biscuits, even books to browse.

-Similarly spoiling is Coastguard’s Watch, perched at the top of the hotel.
+Similarly spoiling is Better Double Room 5, perched at the top of the hotel.
 It has an in-room tub where you can stare out over the harbour as you soak, plus a shower room and a terrace with views all around.
-Other good bets are The Lookout (also on the top floor with a balcony) and The Four Poster, which, as the name suggests, is a favourite with romantics.
-St Clement's is a handy option for families, as it has 2 adjoining bedrooms (a double and a double/twin).
-The cheaper Smaller Doubles and Terrace Doubles are definitely cosy, but most offer glimpses of the water and the latter have terraces with pretty picket fences.
+Other good bets are Better Doubles Room 12 (also on the top floor with a balcony) and Room 3, which is a favourite with romantics, while Room 6 is a handy option for families, as it has 2 adjoining bedrooms (a double and a double/twin).
+The cheaper Doubles and Good Doubles are definitely cosy, but most offer glimpses of the water and the latter have terraces with pretty picket fences.

 Note that bed types (double, twin or kingsize) vary across rooms, as do bathroom set-ups (shower only or tub with overhead shower).
 For full descriptions, see Rates.

 - Extra beds

 The focus here is simple, tasty food done well.
 The lunch and dinner menus change regularly but always feature an excellent selection of surf and turf, together with a few tempting veggie options.
 Ingredients are mostly local (meat and dairy from Cornish farms, fish straight from the boats in Newlyn) and always seasonal.